Retail 2020: Forging Customer Connections through Data

 Innovate with channel strategies.
 Forget the word “cannibalization.”
 Focus instead on promoting multi-channel behavior—for example by harnessing AI to target the right audiences for your multi-channel strategies.
 After all, the average annual revenue per multichannel customer is 2x that of other repeat buyers, and the difference in margin is even larger.

 Innovate with organizational strategies.
 Don’t get stuck in the past with siloed, channel-specific, or product-specific teams—or organizational barriers between business and technology.
-Also consider incorporating agile practices into your business to enable teams to react quickly to the market and ever-changing customer needs.
+Also consider incorporating agile practices and integrating a customer data platform into your business to enable teams to react quickly to the market and ever-changing customer needs.

 3. Invest in Data and Analytics Capabilities.